Supply chain planning: What is it and how it's used?

 Inventory planning and optimisation allows businesses to meet service level targets without carrying or paying for more inventory than they actually need.
 To simplify a complex distribution network and be prepared to respond to demand variability, organisations must first learn how to master these inventory challenges.

 Response and supply planning

 The best practices of response and supply planning help organisations meet their operational challenges through intelligence supplied by AI and machine learning.
 This creates a business supply chain that is more resilient, efficient, and adaptable.

 Demand-driven replenishment (DDMRP)

-Since the traditional procurement of materials is often driven by the analysis of past data rather than predictive models, it can be challenging for organizations to plan for an uncertain future without adopting demand-driven replenishment of materials.
-Also called “demand-driven material requirements planning” (DDMRP), this extension of traditional MRP helps organizations become more agile and adaptable without compromising the quality of their product.
+Since the traditional procurement of materials is often driven by the analysis of past data rather than predictive models, it can be challenging for organisations to plan for an uncertain future without adopting demand-driven replenishment of materials.
+Also called “demand-driven material requirements planning” (DDMRP), this extension of traditional MRP helps organisations become more agile and adaptable without compromising the quality of their product.

 Supply chain monitoring

 At the centre of your supply chain lies a data dashboard known as the supply chain control tower that offers real-time end-to-end visibility of every component of your supply chain.
 Improving your supply chain monitoring through AI, machine learning, and even collaborative information sharing can help offer even greater insights, leading to functional improvements at every level of your supply chain and manufacturing process.